TheDolentCity/realms/src/content/docs/rules/regent-checks.md

 ## Stats
 Every regent has several stats.
 These abstract away things like your skills at speechcraft, history, plots, and battle.
 A regent with high stats is very exceptional, even if their realm is not.

+### Age
+This represents your physical age.
+High age can command respect from many, but it also makes you more susceptible to injury or sickness.

 ### Diplomacy
 This represents your skill at managing relationships with allies and enemies.
 High diplomacy is useful for avoiding war or seeking trade.